HomeHelpSearchLoginRegister

 When you do this what happens is the battery will go to about 14.7V (or where you adjusted it with the little POT inside the controller) and any leftover energy will now go to the grid!

-Some energy is always required to keep a battery charged so this is a good way to keep a battery charged for emergencies.
+Some energy is always required to keep a battery charged so this is cheap way to keep a battery charged for emergencies.
 The rest can lower your power bill.

-If you run down that battery, the solar power goes to charge it up first, because the GTI won't kick in till it sees 14V.
+If you run down that battery, GENERALLY the solar power goes to charge it up first, because the GTI won't kick in till it sees about 14V.
+BUT.....

 SOME IMPORTANT POINTS: